Porges/ways-to-play/src/games/chuck-a-luck/chuck-a-luck.md

 </Image>

-It is possible that it was one  one of these pictorial versions that was taken and adopted by the British as {% gameref crown-and-anchor %}.
+It is possible that it was one  one of these pictorial versions that was taken and adopted by the British as [Crown & Anchor](games/crown-and-anchor/crown-and-anchor.md).

 <Image
     position="aside"